jkunimune/nibasa/how-to-use.md

 Conjunctions

+Simple comparisons are expressed as normal sentences.
+- tren e fei-makin ze, ke fang ga rapide? fei-makin ga rapide. = Which is faster, going by train or going by plane?
+The plane is faster.
-Simple comparisons are made by adding the point of comparison followed by "bi ze".
+Simple comparisons are made by adding the point of comparison followed by "bi ze" or "do na".
-- mi ga tu bi ze rapide kore abil. = I can run faster than you.
+- mi ga *tu bi ze* rapide kore abil. = I can run faster *than you*.
-- mi ga tu bi ze sar bon no. = I'm not as smart as you.
+- mi ga *tu do na* sar bon no. = I'm not as smart *as you*.

-More precise comparisons can be made by adding "zoi" or "par".
+Adjectives are quantified using "di" like so:
-- mi ga mi-mon bi ze zoi lau. = I am the oldest of us.
+- mi ga 163 senti-metro di gau. = I am 163 centimeters tall.
-- mi ga tu sam na ????. = I am just as stubborn as you.
+- mi ga 10 nen di lau. = I am 10 years old.